cmda-vr/documentation/summaries/learning-virtual-reality.md

 there are several other 'drop-in' viewers on the market.
 These headsets are made from a variety of materials.

 #### Input devices for Cardboard
 Input for Cardboard VR can be challenging.
-The phone is fully contained inside a box, so the user doesn't have access to the most commonlly used mobile input mechanism; the touch screen.
+The phone is fully contained inside a box, so the user doesn't have access to the most commonlly used mobile input mechanism: the touch screen.

-Google Cardboard; magnet that interupts the magometer inside the phone.
+Google Cardboard: magnet that interupts the magometer inside the phone.
 The magnet switch onlu works with Android nstive code.
 Can't be used with iOS or in mobile browsers.

-The lack of a standardized input device has led to many apps being designed to use 'gaze tracking'; detecting where the user is looking combined with either a single tap or a timer countdown indicated by an animated cursos.
+The lack of a standardized input device has led to many apps being designed to use 'gaze tracking': detecting where the user is looking combined with either a single tap or a timer countdown indicated by an animated cursos.

 ### Cardboard Stereo Rendering and Head Tracking
 90-degree horizontal field of view with the barrel distortion.
 Side-by-side rendering in two viewports, one for each eye.

-Head tracking; uses the existing operating system orientation events generated by the phone's compass and accelerometer.
+Head tracking: uses the existing operating system orientation events generated by the phone's compass and accelerometer.
 Collectively known as the intertial measurement unit (IMU).

 In phones the IMU changes at less than 60 frames per second.
 Slower than e.g. rift or vive.
 Most users find the slower tracking acceptable, at least for short experiences.